astropy/astropy/docs/io/ascii/write.rst

 to the MRT format.
 Section dividers ``---`` and ``===`` are used to divide the table into different sections, with the last section always been the actual data.

-For columns that have a ``Unit`` attribute, the unit names are tabulated in the Byte-By-Byte description of the column.
+As the CDS/MRT standard requires, for columns that have a ``Unit`` attribute, the unit names are tabulated in the Byte-By-Byte description of the column.
 When columns do not contain any units, ``---`` is put instead.
 Also, a ``?`` is prefixed to the column description in the Byte-By-Byte for ``Masked`` columns or columns that have null values, indicating them as such.